JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 1. Describe the conditions for the composable to be the target of a drop in the `shouldStartDragAndDrop` lambda.
 2. Create (and `remember`) the `DragAndDropTarget` object that will contain your overrides for drag event handlers.
-3. Write the necessary overrides: for example, `onDrop` for parsing the received data, or `onEntered` when a draggable object enters the composable.
+3. Write the necessary overrides: for example, `onDrop` for parsing the received data or `onEntered` when a draggable object enters the composable.

 Example of a `Box()` composable that is ready to display text dropped into it: